 The "Grand Canyon of Pennsylvania" begins just south of Ansonia, along US 6 and continues south for about 47 miles.
 At its deepest point, Pine Creek Gorge is 1,450 feet deep and nearly one mile wide.
-At Leonard Harrison and Colton Point State Parks, the depth of the canyon is about 800 feet and these parks have the most spectacular scenic overlooks.
+At Leonard Harrison and Colton Point State Parks, the depth of the PA Grand Canyon is about 800 feet and these parks have the most spectacular scenic overlooks.
 This area received national acclaim in 1968 when a 12-mile section of Pine Creek Gorge was designated as a National Natural Landmark by the National Park Service.

 Leonard Harrison State Park

 Hiking the Turkey Path from Leonard Harrison State Park will wind you past waterfalls and areas of beautiful scenery.
 The Trail steeply descends one mile to the Canyon floor.
 The Overlook Trail, a .6-mile loop, offers a scenic vista along the way.
 Picnic areas, playground, a seasonal, visitor center and gift shop are also available for your enjoyment.